 With automated monthly deliveries, you can spend less money on targeted advertising to retain customers.

-For example, Ipsy is designed for those individuals interested in the latest beauty trends and Plated is intended for people with limited time who want healthy, easy meals.
-With a target market, designing the perfect niche product and marketing strategy is a much more straightforward process.
+For example, Ipsy is designed for those interested in the latest beauty trends, and Plated is intended for people with limited time who want healthy, easy meals.
+Having a niche is vital to your business’s success and can put you one step ahead of competitors.

 Subscription Box Model Cons

-- Customer Retention: Retention will be a new aspect of your marketing strategy.
+Retention will be a new aspect of your marketing strategy.
 For example, subscription boxes typically have a product category or theme, creating limitations for varying types of products to include each month.
 Customers may become bored with their deliveries leading them to unsubscribe.

-- Decreased Value of Box: Subscription boxes gain value from selling a bundle of products at a discounted price.
-Over time, it can be difficult to maintain the level of value you began with while diversifying the products you include from month to month.
-Product sourcing will be extremely important to ensure you stay profitable.
+Subscription boxes gain value from selling a bundle of products at a discounted price.
+Over time, it can be challenging to maintain the level of value you began with while diversifying the products you include from month to month.
+Product sourcing will be vital to ensure you stay profitable.

-- Competition: Selling subscription boxes is very competitive.
+Selling subscription boxes is very competitive.
 Many niches, such as beauty and food, are already overly saturated markets.
 Creating a box in a saturated market will result in high competition for your product.
 Combat this by entering into a less saturated niche and producing a creative product offering.

-If you are looking for a unique business opportunity that has the potential to yield high results, selling subscription boxes might be the venture for you.
+If you’re looking for a unique business opportunity that can yield high results, selling subscription boxes might be the venture for you.
 As the industry continues to branch out and grow, subscription boxes aren’t going anywhere anytime soon.

 If you have a great idea for a box, weigh the pros and cons for your business, and don’t be afraid to take a chance on a unique niche.
 We’ve put together 5 tips for running a successful subscription box service to get you started.